Rural Housing Assessment Grant Program

 How Do I Apply?

-- Applicants must utilize Iowa Profile Tool and contract with Iowa State University Extension & Outreach for the facilitated Rural Housing Assessment Readiness Workshop
+- Applicants must utilize Iowa Profile Tool and contract with ISU Extension and Outreach for the facilitated Rural Housing Assessment Readiness Workshop

-- Applications are reviewed by a panel including: Governor’s Empower Rural Iowa Initiative Task Force members; Iowa State University Extension & Outreach staff; and expert professionals
+- Applications are reviewed by a panel including: Governor’s Empower Rural Iowa Initiative Task Force members; ISU Extension and Outreach staff and expert professionals